vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 ## Future Features [Event-Forwarder]

-We expect that a key change can be done through a transaction on the chain and a form of restarting a single validator once checkpoints are fully implemented.
+We expect that a key change can be done through a transaction on the chain and a form of restarting a single validator.

 ### Vega Key [Event-Forwarder]